Vasquez03/weather-data-pipeline/README.md

 ## 🔮 Future Improvements

--   Integration with Power BI for visualization\
+-   Integration with Power BI for advanced visualization\
 -   Pipeline scheduling (cron or Airflow)\
 -   Enhanced logging and monitoring\
 -   Error handling and retry mechanisms